LaoArchAngel/fsw-wiki/data/datatiers/entityFramework/regen.md

   are on the list and no other objects.
-    * If objects you did not delete from the database appear in this list, inform your team lead and try to determine if someone else is making similar changes to the database.
+    * If objects you did not delete from the database appear in this list, inform your team lead and try to determine if someone else is making similar changes
+  * Click the **Finish** button at the bottom and wait for the process to finish. to the database.
 Coordinate these changes as much as possible.
-* Click the **Finish** button at the bottom and wait for the process to finish.
-  * After clicking the **Finish** button, a _Security Warning_ dialogue may appear.
-If it does pop up, continue to step **6**.
-* Save your changes to the EDMX and close the tab.

 [1]: ../git/branching/dataTierRegen